10 Things You May Not Know About Virginia Baptist Hospital Birth Center

 what-you-dont-know-about-virginia-baptist-hospital-birth-center_0007.jpg

-BONUS!
-If you take the time to send in a Thank You note to your nurse or care provider, it will go in their personal file and will remain on hand for their annual review!
+10. If you take the time to send in a Thank You note to your nurse or care provider, it will go in their personal file and will remain on hand for their annual review!
 Every note that comes in is kept safe and greatly appreciated!
 So feel free share your opinions and experience with the hospital.
 The HR department at Centra Health takes every comment and complaint seriously!

 what-you-dont-know-about-virginia-baptist-hospital-birth-center_0005.jpg